Building Inclusive and Resilient Communities: Queer Storytelling Approaches to Placemaking

 How Does the Global LGBTQ+ Storytelling Congress Work?

-The Congress seeks insights and Indigenous ways of knowing from all over the world to workshop methodologies, from portraiture to oral histories, for LGBTQ+ people to safely and sensitively tell their own stories of heroism and community leadership.
-It shows queer community members in public spaces such as parks, plazas, streets and sidewalks—amplifying the presence that those community members have in the physical, social, and psychological geographies of places.
+The Congress seeks insights and Indigenous ways of knowing from all over the world, from portraiture to oral histories, in order to workshop methodologies for LGBTQ+ people to safely and sensitively tell their own stories of heroism and community leadership.

 The Congress makes it a priority to center women, trans and non-binary people, Indigenous folks, disabled folks, and people of color in its work.
 Throughout this arts-based storytelling project, the safety of participants is always top of mind.
 Staying trauma-informed and obtaining informed consent is crucial to every step of the Congress’s process.
 All of the interviews the Congress conducts happen in public space—in parks, plazas, streets and sidewalks.
 This highlights the presence that community members have in the physical, social, and psychological geographies of places.